stevejarvis/stevejarvis.github.io/_posts/2021-2-18-homemade-power-meter.md

 "gotcha" to keep track of is that this form factor is _challenging_.
-With off-the-shelf components, it's difficult to pack it in tightly enough to clear the limited space between the crank arm and rear dropout.
+With off-the-shelf components, it's difficult to pack it in tightly enough to clear the limited space between the crank arm and chainstay.
 And each frame is different.
 I did fit one of these on three bikes -- a Merckx San Remo, a Trek 1000, and my wife's Orbea Orca -- but each one was different enough that it takes a slight variation on the plan.
 Use thin, flexible wiring, with enough